 41 Bill Pennington, Billy Martin: Baseball’s Flawed Genius (Wilmington, Massachusetts: Mariner Books, 2016), 393.

-44 Herschel Nissenson, “Winfield Arrested for Killing Seagull,” Daily News, August 5, 1983: 25.
-See also Jane Gross, “Winfield Charges Will be Dropped,” New York Times, August 5, 1983: 29.
-Pennington, 393, provided comments from Martin.
-[Is this the New York Daily News?
+44 Herschel Nissenson (Associated Press), “Winfield Arrested for Killing Seagull,” New York Daily News, August 5, 1983: 25.
+See also Jane Gross, “Winfield Charges Will Be Dropped,” New York Times, August 5, 1983: 29.
+Pennington, Billy Martin: Baseball’s Flawed Genius, 393, provided comments from Martin.

 45 Murray Chass, “Some Slights Endure for Winfield,” New York Times, January 18, 2001: D4.

 46 Art Rust Jr. Get That Nigger off the Field, The Oral History of the Negro Leagues (Los Angeles: Shadow Lawn Press, 1992), 190.